 After being discharged from the service in 1967 and quickly marrying Bifulco, John Wojtowicz couldn’t live a lie for long.
 He separated from his wife in 1969 and joined the Gay Activist Alliance in addition to taking up with a string of male lovers.

 Eden longed for gender-reassignment surgery, an idea Wojtowicz originally opposed until Eden was hospitalized after a suicide attempt.
-Wojtowicz then decided that Eden needed the surgery in order to end her depression.
+Wojtowicz then decided that Eden needed the surgery to end her depression.
 And he decided to finance the operation himself — by robbing a bank.

 At the first bank they entered, they accidentally dropped their shotgun, causing it to go off, but managed to flee.
-At the second, Westenberg ran into a friend of his mother’s and they called it off.
+At the second, Westenberg ran into a friend of his mother’s, and they called it off.

 After going to see The Godfather, they finally decided on a Chase Bank in the Gravesend section of Brooklyn.
-They entered and slipped the teller a note bearing a paraphrased quote from the film: “this is an offer you can’t refuse.”
+They entered and slipped the teller a note bearing a paraphrased quote from the film: “This is an offer you can’t refuse.”

 And so began one of the biggest media circuses in New York City history.